teddbug-S/dupliCat/README.md

      property.

-# Usage from commandline
+# Usage From Commandline
-   - run the class on commandline and pass it `-h` flag, this will definetely see you through!
+   - run the class on commandline and pass it `-h` flag, this will definitely see you through!

 # Contact
    - twitter: teddbug